logo

 Baby’s Growth in the Womb

-• Organ Development: Your baby's lungs are continuing to develop, and their ability to breathe in-utero is improving.
+Your baby's lungs continue to develop, and their breathing ability is improving.
 The lungs are now producing surfactant, which will help the lungs expand after birth.

-• Physical Features: Your baby's face is becoming more defined, and their skin is developing more pigment.
+Your baby's face is becoming more defined, and its skin is developing more pigment.
 Their eyes are fully formed and may now respond to light.
 Your baby’s sense of hearing is improving, and they can hear sounds from the outside world, including your voice and heartbeat.

 Here is what your baby looks like